johnpcarter/custom_config/README.md

 ### SETUP

+Edit the docker file to replace the FROM image with your base image where you have installed your Integration Server.
-Run the Dockerfile to add the scripts to your docker image.
+Then Run the Dockerfile to add the scripts to it.
 Your base image must be a licensed webMethods Integration Server installed into /opt/softwareag and running under the sagadmin user

 If not, then update the docker-init.sh script accordingly.